 Exploring new possible forms of intelligence, the artist investigates altered states of consciousness and the creation of artificially intelligent ‘deep-dreaming’ computational systems that mimic the brain.
 Inspired by divinatory practices such as the I Ching, I Magma builds a bridge between ancient systems of knowledge and our contemporary attempts to divine the future.

 Jenna Sutela works with words, sounds, and other living media, such as Bacillus subtilis nattō bacteria and the “many-headed” slime mold Physarum polycephalum.
 Her audiovisual pieces, sculptures, and performances seek to identify and react to precarious social and material moments, often in relation to technology.
 Sutela’s work has been presented internationally, including at Guggenheim Bilbao and the Museum of Contemporary Art, Tokyo.
 She is currently a Visiting Artist at The MIT Center for Art, Science & Technology (CAST).

-The support of the Serpentine Galleries to Jenna Sutela’s project confirms the organization’s commitment to encourage new experiments in art and technology that this year has included augmented reality tool for visualising the UK’s extreme inequality by Hito Steyerl and a mixed reality ecological trail through the Serpentine’s local ecosystem to see and hear its species by artist Jakob Kudsk Steensen.
+The support of the Serpentine Galleries to Jenna Sutela’s project confirms the organization’s commitment to encouraging new experiments in art and technology that this year has included an augmented reality tool for visualising the UK’s extreme inequality by Hito Steyerl and a mixed reality ecological trail through the Serpentine’s local ecosystem to see and hear its species by artist Jakob Kudsk Steensen.